mayankkushal/amazon_reviews_analysis/README.md

 Dataset obtained from <a href="https://www.kaggle.com/snap/amazon-fine-food-reviews/data">Kaggle</a>

-### Algorithm used
+### Models used
+* Naive Bayes
 * Random Forest
 * SVC

+MultinomialNB (naive bayes) produced accuracy of 84.97%.
 Random Forest produced an accuracy of 82.1%.
-Working on improving the accuracy.